dougalstanton/git-checklist/README.md

 It doesn't cope very well with not being somewhere inside a repository.
 It shouldn't wreck anything but the error message isn't very refined.

+## Upgrading

 If you were using a pre-1.0 version the file format has changed incompatibly.
 There is a secret flag to upgrade:

     $ git-checklist --upgrade

+Alternatively you can do it manually *before you upgrade the application* like this.
+The key part is to strip the first four characters from each line, ie the number--colon--space prefix.

+    for b in .git/checklist/* ; do
+        git-checklist show --branch $(basename $b) | cut -c 5- > $b done